emilemathieu/emile.mathieu.github.io/_pages/about.md

 I'm an EPSRC Postdoctoral Research Associate at the University of Oxford affiliated with the [Department of Statistics](https://www.stats.ox.ac.uk/), and part of the [Oxford Statistical Machine Learning Group](http://csml.stats.ox.ac.uk/learning/), working with [Pr Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and [Pr Yee Whye Teh](https://www.stats.ox.ac.uk/~teh/index.html).

-My research interests centre around deep probabilistic machine learning, geometry and invariance.
+My research interests centre around deep probabilistic machine learning, geometry and symmetries.
 <!-- I am most interested in developing probabilistic machine learning models and incorporating inductive biases such as geometry and symmetry. -->
 <!-- My research interests are at the interface of probabilistic machine learning and geometry. -->
 <!-- Recently I have been exploring the use of machine learning for physical science, and consequently the concepts of symmetry/invariance. -->